 There is certainly no shortage of ways to have a fun day or weekend in Macau.
 Most of the time it also means spending a lot of money on Michelin-star dining, luxury hotel accommodations, high-end shopping and more.
 However, having fun doesn’t always come with a hefty price tag.
 Spend a weekend in Macau and explore the city without breaking the bank with our budget guide.

-For such a small city, Macau has an abundance of public parks.
-Head to Camões Garden, the largest park in the city named after the renowned Portuguese poet Luís de Camões.
-The park is divided into three sections, including an exhibition building, and luxuriously wide open spaces that are a relief from the surrounding alleyways and streets.
+For such a small city, Macau has an abundance of public parks which translates to wallet-friendly.
+Head to Camões Garden, the largest park in the city named after renowned Portuguese poet, Luís de Camões.
+The park is divided into three sections, including an exhibition building, and luxuriously wide-open spaces that are a relief from the surrounding alleyways and streets.

 Urban and nature hiking

 From the central square, you have several options for urban hiking including a walk to the south for D. Pedro V Theatre, St. Lawrence Church, Lilau Square, and beyond to Barra and A-Ma Temple.
 Head north and up the hill to the Macau Museum which is itself worth seeing from Mount Fortress on the hill overlooking the city spread out below.

 You can also walk west to the Inner Harbour area for a serene stroll but one of our favorites is a walk up to Penha Hill.
 The long sweeping roads make for an easy walk and the view from the top of the Chapel of Our Lady of Penha is simply gorgeous.
 On a clear day, you can see all the way up to Taipa, Zhuhai and the rest of Macau.